Roselyn House School and The RHISE Service

 Evaluating planning within the Curriculum

-When evaluating teachers’ planning, the Teaching and Learning Co-ordinator and Headteacher looks for clear objectives and evidence-based planning with outcomes that are judged against the objectives.
+When evaluating teachers’ planning, the Deputy Head (s) and Headteacher look for clear objectives and evidence-based planning with outcomes that are judged against the objectives.
 Assessment for Learning is expected within every lesson and despite adjusting a variety of systems over the past three years we feel that we have a straightforward system which provides continuous feedback to students and staff.

 This is based on a 1-4 scale which is reflected within the levelling system used in the school to measure subject specific progress and attitude to learning.
 It is simplistic for students to understand using numbers, words and has a colour coding system for visual learners.
 It informs the next piece of work/ learning, following the learning objective and helps the student set realistic targets.
 Students know where they are and what they have to do to progress.
 This is then effective in feeding back to parents/carers and the education authority.
 This follows the school’s Assessment and Marking Policy.

 Effectiveness of a lesson